 Attorneys admitted to the New York bar for more than two years may earn two practice credits per round of judging.
 Attorneys in states other than New York will need to check with the state's CLE department to determine if the program will satisfy its requirements.
 Attorneys must sign in and out on the attendance sheet before and after each round of judging in order to receive CLE credits.
 According to New York State CLE rules, newly admitted attorneys (attorneys admitted to the bar less than two years from the competition date) cannot earn CLE credits for judging moot court competitions.

-ENVIRONMENTAL CLE PROGRAM, February 24
+ETHICS CLE PROGRAM, February 24

 Click here for registration form